 But this isn’t ideal.
 If you’re serious about practicing at home with real balls, you need a golf net that can reliably contain your shots.

 Of course, not everyone can afford nets that cost more than $1000.
 Fortunately, many affordable solutions have appeared on the market, so there are options that can accommodate a range of budgets.

 In this article, we’ll review and compare our picks for the best golf nets for home use across a range of different budgets.
-If you’re playing indoors, these nets should be used with a good golf mat, but you can also pair them with a simulator system like SkyTrak.
+Whether playing indoors or outdoors, these nets should be used with a good golf mat, but you can also pair them with a simulator system like the SkyTrak or Mevo Plus.

 Our Top Picks For Golf Nets For The Home

 Based on our own testing, research, and experience, here are our top selections:

 - The Net Return Home Series V2 Golf Net

 - Cimarron Masters Golf Net Enclosure